employee equity compensation in tech startups

 Even though you don’t need cash to do a cashless exercise, it’s still not free.
 You’re just deferring the payment until you actually make money.

 The money you make will be taxed at ordinary income rates.
 These can be as high as 52.65% (for federal + state taxes).

-If instead you exercise before your company IPOs then sell at least a year later, you’ll get the lower long-term capital gains rate.
+If you exercise before your company exits and sell your shares at least 1 year later, you’ll get the lower long-term capital gains rate.

 This maxes out at 37.1% (for federal + state taxes).
 So you’ll increase your net profit by doing so.

 At the majority of startups, when you leave, you have to exercise your stock options (or they expire).

 So if you leave before an IPO or acquisition, you won’t be able to wait for a cashless exercise.

 Given how long startups take to go public, this cancels out the possibility of a cashless exercise for a large group of employees.